 Let's review some of the common course tools you will come across within the system.

 Any tools that are a part of your course will appear in dropdown menus on the course navigational bar.
 The course tool links always appear in these dropdown menus on the course navigational bar of any page you navigate to in the course.

 When you access a tool from the course navigational bar, or navbar, you are taken to the main screen for that tool.
-For example, if you access the Dropbox tool by choosing the Assessments dropdown menu from the navbar and selecting Dropbox, you are taken to the main screen for the Dropbox tool, where you can see all of your assignments.
+For example, if you access the assignments tool by choosing the Assessments dropdown menu from the navbar and selecting assignments, you are taken to the main screen for the assignments tool, where you can see all of your assignments.